chandran-jr/Ideagram/README.md

 ## Mobile Application

-This is the Mobile application part of Ideagram built with Flutter and Firebase.
-Given below is the Application UI
+Given below is the Mobile application part of Ideagram built with Flutter and Firebase.
+Given below is the Application UI.
 <br><br>

 ### Landing Screen